okTurtles/group-income/docs/src/Information-Flow.md

 Anything that triggers other app behavior belongs in the `sideEffect` function.
 These functions are allowed to do anything **except** update contract state (they're like the inverse of the `process` function).

 You can create side effects by implementing the `sideEffect` function, or by calling the special selector `<contractName>/pushSideEffect`.
-See `group.js` for examples of both patterns.
+See `group.ts` for examples of both patterns.

 It's **very important** when writing side effects to understand that unlike contract methods (see next section) any events or selectors that they call that get propagated to the app are not version-controlled!
 This means that the implementation of those selectors in the app cannot change (or at the very least, must handle the same parameters forever).
 See [**Calls From Contracts**](./Calls-From-Contracts.md) for more details.